ABOUT

 I timestamp the limited edition prints I make available down to the second.
 This is the exact moment of my movie that I have immortalized.

-As our life span is so short I cling to these precious few memories, as they'll be lost soon.
+As our life span is so short I cling to these precious few memories.
+Proof of my existence.
+And that of the sitter.